2. The purposes of the processing

 c) Payment information – credit or debit card data (card number, validity date, CVV code, card owner).

-d) Travel information – if the purchase relates to a trip, Sileon processes information about the trip and the identity of the traveler or traveler.
+d) Travel information – if the purchase relates to a trip, Sileon processes information about the trip and the identity of the traveler or travelers.

 3.3 Sileon may also need to process other types of personal data depending on the type of service, either due to requirements from merchants (the person you purchase the service or goods from) or due to law or regulation.
 Such personal data is collected from credit reporting agencies or the merchant.
 Sileon may need to collect and treat: